-Orthopedic and prosthetic devices - continued on next page
+Durable medical equipment (DME) - continued on next page

 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Standard Option Home intravenous therapy supplies 20% of charges 20% of charges Commodes Compression hose Note: You must obtain prior- authorization for the following supplies/equipment.
-Failure to Note: You must obtain prior- authorization for the following supplies/equipment.
-Failure to Note: We will cover motorized wheelchairs and electric beds up to, but not to exceed, the cost of standard wheelchairs or standard hospital beds.
-Limited to one per lifetime.
-Call us at (605) 328-6807 or toll free at 1-800-805-7938 as soon as your Plan physician prescribes this equipment.
-We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call. obtain Prior Approval will result in benefits being paid at the Point of Service benefit level. obtain Prior Approval will result in benefits being paid at the Point of Service benefit level.
-Not covered: All charges All charges Medical supplies/equipment that can be purchased over-the-counter Household equipment/fixtures, such as air purifiers and ramps Convenience items Self-help items Educational equipment Communication aids or devices such as speech processors, receivers, communication boards, or computer or electronic assisted communication Replacement or repair of items, if the items are damaged or destroyed by your misuse, abuse or carelessness, lost, or stolen Duplicate or similar items Service call charges, labor charges, charges for repair estimates Vehicle/car or van modifications including, but not limited to, hand brakes, hydraulic lifts and car carrier Home health services High Option Standard Option • Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide. \$20 copay per visit 20% of charges Services include oxygen therapy, intravenous therapy and medications.
+High Option Standard Option Communication aids or devices such as speech processors, receivers, communication boards, or computer or electronic assisted communication All charges All charges Replacement or repair of items, if the items are damaged or destroyed by your misuse, abuse or carelessness, lost, or stolen • Duplicate or similar items Service call charges, labor charges, charges for repair estimates • Vehicle/car or van modifications including, but not limited to, hand brakes, hydraulic lifts and car carrier Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide. \$20 copay per visit 20% of charges Services include oxygen therapy, intravenous therapy and medications.
 Note: One home health visit constitutes 4 hours of nursing care.
 Prior approval is required; failure to get prior approval will result in payment at the point of service level (See Services requiring our prior approval in Section 3).
+Not covered: All charges All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Chiropractic High Option Standard Option Manipulation of the spine and extremities \$20 copay per visit \$25 copay per visit (No Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy deductible) Note: Office visits are limited to 20 visits per calendar year.
+Not covered: • Vitamins, minerals, therabands, cervical pillows, traction services, and hot/cold pack application.
+All charges All charges